andytill/erlyberly/README.md

 # erlyberly

+**I'll be speaking about tracing and erlyberly at the Glasgow Elixir group on the 25th of April, hope to see you there!
+Event information [here](https://www.eventbrite.co.uk/e/glasgow-elixir-elixirerlanglfebeam-and-fp-meetup-registration-24351179032?).**

 [![Build Status](https://travis-ci.org/andytill/erlyberly.svg?branch=master)](https://travis-ci.org/andytill/erlyberly)

 **erlyberly** is a debugger for erlang, [elixir](https://twitter.com/andy_till/status/539566833515626497) and LFE using erlang tracing.
 It is probably the easiest and quickest way to start debugging your nodes.